Yatsugatake Mountains 八ヶ岳連峰

 Mt.
 Fuji's biggest rival

-While Fuji may top Yatsugatake in height, when it comes to stunning alpine landscapes and the sheer number of trekking options available, the Yatsugatake Mountains reign supreme.
+While Fuji may top Yatsugatake in height, when it comes to stunning alpine landscapes and the sheer number of trekking options available, the Yatsugatake Mountains are second to none.

 Scaling the peaks